Arma99dillo/DtN-TDG/README.md

 _Trefftz Discontinuous Galerkin methods for scattering by periodic structures (2025)_, by Andrea Moiola and Armando Maria Monforte

 # Reproducibility Instructions
 This directory contains all the code necessary to reproduce the numerical results presented in the paper.
 All the codes have been tested on MATLAB R2024b release.
-The MATLAB pde toolbox is needed for the correct working of the code.
+The MATLAB Partial Differential Equation Toolbox™ is needed for the correct working of the code.

 # Contents and Structure